guru6910/Kubernetes/objects/ReplicaSet.md

-## ${\color{red} \textbf{Selectors}}$
+${\color{red} \textbf{Selectors}}$

 ${\color{green} \textbf{Equality Based Selector}}$

-- it is old version of selectors
-- we use Equality based in Replication controoler for manage with pod
-- it define with key:value
+it is old version of selectors we use Equality based in Replication controoler for manage with pod it define with key:value

 ${\color{green} \textbf{Set Based Selector}}$

-- it is updated version of selector
-- we use Set based in Replica set and Replication controller also.
-- it define with
+it is updated version of selector we use Set based in Replica set and Replication controller also. it define with
-- In = key: value
+In = key: value
-- NotIN = key: value < avoid it and run>
+NotIN = key: value : avoid it and run
-- Exists = env{ } <run all which hav in that env>
+Exists = env{ } : run all which hav in that env